 RÉSUMÉS: A SQUARE SHOOTER?

 Remember Mike Ross from American drama series- Suits, who ends up as a lawyer at Pearson Specter Litt.
 You need to be more than just lucky in order to sustain in the corporate world like that.
-Well, a fiction is something which is totally derived from imagination, different from the real world scenario and so is Mike.
+Well, fiction is something which is totally derived from imagination, different from the real world scenario, and so is Mike.
 With the rapid changes in global recruitment scenario, there have been cases evolving around resume fraud.
-According to the annual reports by AuthBridge, the average discrepancy rate in the past three years is 20.11% i.e.; approximately 1 out of 6 job applicants give wrong information in their respective resumes.
-Shocking part is the figure is 50% higher than reported in 2016.
-The Indian daily newspaper, The Economic Times published that “India Inc., it seems, is sitting on a fake CV time bomb that is set to explode”.
+According to the annual reports by AuthBridge, the average discrepancy rate in the past three years is 20.11%, i.e., approximately 1 out of 6 job applicants give wrong information in their respective resumes.
+The shocking part is the figure is 50% higher than reported in 2016.
+The Indian daily newspaper, The Economic Times published that “India Inc., it seems, is sitting on a fake CV time bomb that is set to explode.”

 CONSEQUENCES OF BAD HIRING